Games for grandparents to play with grandkids

 Helping your children understand why their grandparent is struggling with Alzheimer’s can be tough.
 There are times when they might feel confused or even frightened by this new phase in the family, but finding ways to make sure that your kids and your loved one spend quality time together is important, and games could be an excellent way to accomplish this and help everyone feel more connected.

 You should not shield your children from the condition; rather, help them to embrace the relationship – kids love to spend time with their grandparents, and one of the best ways that they both can grow closer to one another is to play games.
 There are several indoor and outdoor activities grandparents and grandchildren can enjoy together, even if your loved one is suffering from dementia.
-Here are some of the best ones around:
+Here are some games for grandparents to play with their grandchildren:

 Word-recognition games are excellent because they can help jog your parent’s memory and improve his or her cognitive skills.
 At the same time, it can also help your child boost their vocabulary and spelling.
 Talk about a win-win for the whole family.
 It also requires just a pen and paper, and can be played almost anywhere.
 Because one of the first signs of dementia-related illness is the inability to recognize certain words or phrases, having your parent spell them out could help them deal with this symptom more effectively.